Analysis and action on living standards

 The Foundation was founded in 2005 with the purpose of producing high quality research and analysis that raised the profile of the challenges facing those on low to middle incomes, and developing policy solutions to these problems.

-From 2005 – 2010 the Foundation built a consensus on the need to fill the gap in independent financial advice available to our target group and secured a commitment from government that generic financial advice would form a key element of their long-term financial capability strategy.
-This helped bring about the creation of a national Money Guidance service in March 2010, later leading to the Money Advice Service.
+From 2005 – 2010 the Foundation built a consensus on the need to fill the gap in independent financial advice available to low and middle income families, and secured a government commitment to increasing the provision of generic financial advice.

 From 2010 – 2015 the Foundation’s work focused on the underlying living standards of the low to middle income group, with a strong focus on the jobs market.
 During this time it hosted the high-profile Commission on Living Standards and the Bain review into the future of the minimum wage.

 Between 2016 and 2018 the Foundation hosted the Intergenerational Commission, which brought together leaders from business, academia and policy-making to devise a means of repairing the social contract between generations.